Indian officials search BBC offices after Modi documentary

 “We offered the Indian Government a right to reply to the matters raised in the series — it declined to respond,” the statement said.

+India’s Foreign Ministry called the documentary a “propaganda piece designed to push a particularly discredited narrative” that lacked objectivity.

-Last week, Hindu right-wing nationalists petitioned the Supreme Court for a complete ban on the BBC in the wake of the program.
+Many lawmakers from Modi’s party criticized the program as an attack on India’s sovereignty.
+Last week, Hindu right-wing nationalists petitioned the Supreme Court for a complete ban on the BBC.
 The court dismissed their plea, calling it “absolutely meritless.”

-The search of the BBC’s offices is “undemocratic” and “reeks of desperation and shows that the Modi government is scared of criticism,” tweeted K.C.
-Venugopal, general secretary of the opposition Congress party.
-“We condemn these intimidation tactics in the harshest terms.”

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.